 If you’re not taking part in your city’s annual Restaurant Week events, now’s the time.
 Not only does this give your space extra exposure, but it’s an effective way to get more customers in your restaurant.

 Restaurant Weeks are a great opportunity to show off signature dishes, and even experiment with new ones.
 You can also leverage them to get the word out about your private event offerings.
 Include details about your program in check presenters, and consider offering a special deal if someone books an event within a certain time frame.

 Looking to inspire happy customers to keep coming back?
 Incentivize them!
 There are plenty of options for incentivizing repeat clients for their continued business.
 Choosing the one that’s right for you often depends on things like your budget, the type of business you run, and your personal preference.

 Casual eateries can opt for things like punch cards or coupons.
 More high-end establishments, however, may rely on app- or email-driven programs.
 No matter which avenue you take, the key is to keep the process simple on the customer’s end, so that they actually participate.

-Private events and Tripleseat will help you grow revenue
+Want to increase restaurant revenue?
+Private events and Tripleseat will help.